All Episodes

 You know, you ask somebody, how are you doing?

-You know, how you doing?
+You know, how are you doing?

-Do you keep do you really care?
+Do you really care?

 And there's a lot of truth to that.

-We all say, How are you?
+We all say, how are you?

 It's just a fact.